Williampangestu/phase_0_unit_1/week_3/1_git_started/my_solution.md

 clone command is used to

 #### commit
-commit command is used to
+commit command is used to have something

 #### fetch
 <!-- Your defnition here -->